 You could say the folks who nicknamed San Francisco's Lombard Street were a little "crooked" themselves when they named it the "crookedest street" in San Francisco, in the U.S. — and even in the world.

 Despite all that hype, by some measures it isn't San Francisco's crookedest street, nor is it the steepest — and let's not go into its rank on the planet.

 In fact, Lombard Street is just like any other city thoroughfare, except for the enormous reputation, eight ziggedy-zaggedy turns in one block and a slope that will make a good bobsled run if it ever snowed in San Francisco.

 What to Do at Lombard Street

-On busy days, the hundreds of tourists who visit this 600-foot-long, red brick road could count a passing car every 10 seconds, up to 350 vehicles in an hour.
+On busy days, any of the hundreds of tourists who visit this 600-foot-long, red-brick road would see a passing car every 10 seconds, up to 350 vehicles in an hour.
 The never-ending two- and four-wheeled stream winds downhill, passengers squealing in mock fear at every turn.

 The Lombard Street Experience

-For a behavioral scientist, this would be the perfect place to study scatterbrained tourist behavior.
+For a behavioral scientist, Lombard Street would be the perfect place to study scatterbrained tourist behavior.
 They could take notes as distracted picture-takers block traffic, stop pedestrians, and even impede the local parrot flock flying overhead.

 The scientist's assistants could tally family portraits that are photo-bombed, on purpose or by accident.
 And biology grad students could analyze whether daily close encounters with automobile bumpers make the colorful roadside flowers feel paranoid.